pistacheio/pistache/README.md

 The [Launchpad Team](https://launchpad.net/~pistache+team) administers the daily and stable Ubuntu pre-compiled packages.

+## Release Versioning

+Please update `version.txt` accordingly with each unstable or stable release.

+## Interface Versioning

+The version of the library's public interface (ABI) is not the same as the release version.
+The interface version is primarily associated with the _external_ interface of the library.
+Different platforms handle this differently, such as AIX, GNU/Linux, and Solaris.

+GNU Libtool abstracts each platform's idiosyncrasies away because it is more portable than using `ar(1)` or `ranlib(1)` directly.
+However, it is a pain to integrate with CMake so we made do without it by setting the SONAME directly.

+When Pistache is installed it will normally ship:
+- `libpistache-<release>.so.X.Y`: This is the actual shared-library binary file.
+The _X_ and _Y_ values are the major and minor interface versions respectively.

+- `libpistache-<release>.so.X`: This is the _soname_ soft link that points to the binary file.
+It is what other programs and other libraries reference internally.
+You should never need to directly reference this file in your build environment.

+- `libpistache-<release>.so`: This is the _linker name_ entry.
+This is also a soft link that refers to the soname with the highest major interface version.
+This linker name is what is referred to on the linker command line.
+This file is created by the installation process.

+- `libpistache-<release>.a`: This is the _static archive_ form of the library.
+Since when using a static library all of its symbols are normally resolved before runtime, an interface version in the filename is unnecessary.

+If your contribution has modified the interface, you may need to update the major or minor interface versions.
+Otherwise user applications and build environments will eventually break.
+This is because they will attempt to link against an incorrect version of the library -- or worse, link correctly but with undefined runtime behaviour.

+The major version should be incremented every time a non-backward compatible change occured in the ABI.
+The minor version should be incremented every time a backward compatible change occurs.
+This can be done by modifying `version.txt` accordingly.

 # Precompiled Packages
 If you have no need to modify the Pistache source, you are strongly recommended to use precompiled packages for your distribution.
 This will save you time.